1. Legal status

-Microkinesitherapy is defined as a complementary manual therapy.
-Thereby :
+Microkinesitherapy is a complementary manual therapy.
+As a result:

-• It could be part of the list of complementary therapies proposed by the Academy of Medicine without establishing the list.
+• It fulfills the conditions for inclusion on the list of complementary therapies proposed by the Academy of Medicine, although it is not yet on the list.

-• Microkinesitherapy is a member of the GETCOP and therefore transmits to this body as to other bodies assessments published in indexed international journals that are claimed.
+• Microkinesitherapy is a member of the GETCOP and its practitioners conveys to this body (as well as others like it) their assessments, as published in indexed international journals.

-It can be considered from various points of view:
+The question of broader recognition of microkinesitherapy can be approached from several points of view:

-• The right of the patient provides for the freedom of choice of a therapy by the patient who must be informed of its attributes.
-There is demand and therefore recognition from that side.
+• Patient’s rights provide the freedom of choice of therapy by the patient, who must be informed of all of the treatment’s attributes.
+There is demand for this method, which contributes to popular recognition.

-• A health professional must choose the treatment method that seems most appropriate to the patient’s request and have his consent to perform it.
-It must offer only techniques that are recognized in the current state of science (Evidence based medicine).
+• A health professional must choose the treatment method that seems most appropriate to the patient’s request and have his or her consent to perform it.
+They must offer only techniques that are recognized by the scientific community (evidence-based medicine).
 Microkinesitherapy has published assessments to meet this criterion.
-There should be recognition of the technique, but we do not know the body that should decide on it.
+This contributes to scientific recognition for the technique, but it is uncertain which body is responsible for issuing an official declaration to that effect.

-• Social Security draws up a list of the contracted acts it covers.
+• In France and elsewhere, the social security system draws up a list of the medical treatment it covers.
 Microkinesitherapy is not included in this list.
 There is no recognition on that side.

 • A number of mutual or supplementary insurance companies reimburse microkinesitherapy.
 There is therefore recognition on their part.